Sedan Involved in Underride Truck Accident at I-80 Ramp

 Roseville Truck Accident Lawyer

 I’m Ed Smith, a Roseville truck accident lawyer.
-When a big rig accident results in severe injuries, medical treatment can be extensive.
+Medical treatment can be extensive when a big rig accident results in severe injuries.
 Our accident attorneys are available for a free consultation if you have been involved in a collision caused by a negligent driver.
 You can reach us at (918) 921-6400 or (800) 404-5400 for free and friendly advice.

 Please feel free to contact us online as well.
 It would be our pleasure to review your case with you, answer any questions you may have, and inform you about your options for collecting compensation.